phu0ngng/nccl/docs/userguide/source/api/device.rst

    .. c:member:: ncclGinConnectionType_t ginConnectionType

       Specifies the type of GIN (GPU-Initiated Networking) connection to establish for the device communicator.
       This field controls whether GIN is enabled and how it is configured.
-When set to :c:macro:`NCCL_GIN_CONNECTION_FULL`, GIN functionality becomes available, allowing device-initiated one-sided operations and network-based synchronization primitives.
+When set to :c:macro:`NCCL_GIN_CONNECTION_FULL`, GIN is initialized and all ranks connect to all other ranks in the communicator.
+When set to :c:macro:`NCCL_GIN_CONNECTION_RAIL`, GIN is initialized and each rank connects to other ranks in the same rail team.
 If GIN resources are requested via ``ginSignalCount``, ``ginCounterCount``, ``barrierCount``, or ``railGinBarrierCount`` while this field is set to :c:macro:`NCCL_GIN_CONNECTION_NONE`, device communicator creation will fail with :c:macro:`ncclInvalidArgument`.
       Available since NCCL 2.29.4.